Saudi Arabia Threatens to Retaliate After U.S. Pressure Over Journalist's Disappearance -- Update

 Richard Branson, the British entrepreneur, said he would give up two directorships related to Saudi tourism projects and would suspend talks with Saudi Arabia about its proposed $1 billion investment in his Virgin Orbit and Virgin Galactic space ventures.

---Rory Jones, Nicolas Parasie and Summer Said in Dubai contributed to this article.
+--Rory Jones, Nicolas Parasie, Summer Said, Sharon Nunn and Kristina Peterson contributed to this article.

 Write to Margherita Stancati at margherita.stancati@wsj.com